Mammillaria candida

-Mammilloydia is a genus of cactus containing the sole species Mammilloydia candida, the snowball cactus.
+Mammillaria candida, the snowball cactus, is a species of cactus endemic to Mexico.
+When treated as Mammilloydia candida, it was the only species in the genus Mammilloydia.

 Description

-Mammilloydia candida is green, globe-shaped, but with age it becomes almost cylindrical.
+Mammillaria candida is green, globe-shaped, but with age it becomes almost cylindrical.
 It can reach a diameter of about 15 cm and a height of about 30 cm.
 As is usual in the genus Mammillaria, this plant has no ribs.
 The flowers are pink or white.
 The plant is covered by fine white hair.
 The spines are short, very numerous, usually snow white or brown.

 Distribution

 This species originates from Mexico (Coahuila, Nuevo León, San Luis Potosí and Tamaulipas).

 Habitat

-The natural habitat of Mammilloydia candida is the desert.
+The natural habitat of Mammillaria candida is the desert.
 It grows in the thickets of xerophytic shrubs on calcareous soils, at an altitude of 500–2500 m above sea level.